 Employee Benefit Plan Audit

 Our Employee Benefit Plan Audit team completes more than 275 audits annually and supports extensive Form 5500 filings.
-We handle all types of Employee Benefit Plan Audits, including those with alternative investments, master trusts, and terminating plans.
+We handle all types of Employee Benefit Plan Audits, including those with alternative investments, master trusts, mergers, plan transfers, public company 11k filers, and terminating plans.

-We specialize in ERISA Employee Benefit Plan Audits for large plans over the 100‑participant threshold, while our Form 5500 team ensures compliance for plans of all sizes.
-We also assist with M&A due diligence, uncovering and correcting issues that could affect plan qualification or attract regulatory scrutiny.
-Our Employee Benefit Plan Audit practice undergoes regular quality oversight, including a peer review by the American Institute of Certified Public Accountants (AICPA) every three years and Public Company Accounting Oversight Board (PCAOB) inspections approximately every three years.
-The U.S. Department of Labor (DOL) last conducted an inspection about four to five years ago.
-Together, these review processes reinforce our commitment to audit quality.
+We specialize in ERISA Employee Benefit Plan Audits for plans just over the 100‑participant threshold to large plans with several thousand participants.
+We have a dedicated team to prepare Form 5500s and ensure compliance for plans of all sizes.
+We can assist with M&A due diligence, uncovering and correcting issues that could affect plan qualification or attract regulatory scrutiny.
+Our Employee Benefit Plan Audit practice is subject to frequent quality oversight from regulators, including a peer review required by the American Institute of Certified Public Accountants (AICPA) every three years, Public Company Accounting Oversight Board (PCAOB) inspections approximately every three years , and the U.S. Department of Labor (DOL).
+There have been no findings from our latest inspections; this reinforces our commitment to audit quality.

 Why Choose Whitley Penn?